lcpz/awesome-copycats/README.rst

 - Autohide widgets (*tell me only when you have to*)
 - Autostart functionality
-- Fast mpd and volume shortcuts (first time you see this trick on Awesome)
+- Fast mpd and volume shortcuts (first time you see this trick in Awesome)
 - Other fancy shortcuts for copying to the clipboard (goodbye clipboard managers!), toggle wiboxes, widgets popups, screenshots capture, moving clients
 - Quake style dropdown terminal
-- Calendar with current day hightlighted plus the possibility to switch months back and forward with just a click
+- Calendar with current day hightlighted and previous/next month switch with just a click
 - Elegant notifications for new mails, current song, hdd critical state, low battery
 - Yahoo Wheather integration
-- A net carrier checker, when you're offline it warns you and lets you start wifi-menu
+- A net carrier status notifier
-- Full localization potential (just easily edit about 20 lines)
+- Full localization potential (just easily edit about 5 lines - look for 'stub' keywords)
 - Colorful autoupdating icons

 They're scattered all over the set, but you can get them all *only* in Blackburn.